uclaacm/Hack-Website-2.0/app/api/API.md

-#### `PUT /api/v1/event/:eventID`
+#### `PATCH /api/v1/event/:eventID`

 Update an existing event, provided you have the correct permission, a valid event format, and an existing event ID.
 The schema for the request is the same as the `POST` request on this route, except the `id` field is ignored and you **only need to specify the fields that you wish to update**.
+In other words, this request **applies a delta to an existing event**.
 To specify which event to update, specify its ID as `:eventID` in the URL.
-For example, a request `PUT /api/v1/event/a2c715f0-c66d-11e6-b91b-658ec3ef27fe` (note that this is the newly-created event from the `POST` request above) with the following body:
+For example, a request `PATCH /api/v1/event/a2c715f0-c66d-11e6-b91b-658ec3ef27fe` (note that this is the newly-created event from the `POST` request above) with the following body:

 ```json
 {